simonhoyos/rust-learning/notes.md

 ## Other

-- return statement is not required if a function body ends with an expression that is not followed by a semicolon.
-- return are usually used for early returns.
 - test are ignored in normal compilation.
 - trait is a collection of methods that types can implement.
 - rust doesn't include exceptions.
 All errors are handled using either Result or Panic.